-One of the quickest ways to change the resources assigned to a PCI card like the Delta 1010 is to merely relocate the card to another PCI slot.
-With the computer's power off, remove the Delta 1010 from its current PCI slot, move it to another available PCI slot, and turn your computer back on.
-More often than not, this will change the IRQ assignment of the Delta 1010 when you re-enter Windows.
-After returning to Windows, follow the steps outlined in the

-"Verifying Windows Driver Installation" section of this manual.
+One of the quickest ways to change the resources assigned to a PCI card like the Delta 1010LT is to merely relocate the card to another PCI slot.
+Before doing so, it is a good idea to locate the device in the Device Manager, highlight it, and click "Remove" (in 95/98) or select "Uninstall" from the Actions menu (in Win 2000).
+With the computer's power off, remove the Delta 1010LT from its current PCI slot, move it to another available PCI slot, and turn your computer back on.
+More often than not, this will change the IRQ assignment of the Delta 1010LT when you re-enter Windows.
+After returning to Windows, follow the steps outlined in the "Verifying Windows Driver Installation" section of this manual.
 It might take more than one PCI slot relocation to find an open IRQ.

-If relocating your card to another PCI slot does not cure the Delta 1010's conflict(s), then you must do some further investigation to determine the exact nature of the conflict(s).
-Again, go to the Windows Device Manager, highlight the Delta 1010 or other devices with conflicts and click the "Properties" button at the bottom of the Device Manager window.
+If relocating your card to another PCI slot does not cure the Delta 1010LT's conflict(s), then you must do some further investigation to determine the exact nature of the conflict(s).
+Again, go to the Windows Device Manager, highlight the Delta 1010LT or other devices with conflicts and click the "Properties" button at the bottom of the Device

+Manager window.
 This will open the properties page for that device.
 Select the "Resources tab" in order to view the resource assignments, plus possible conflicts.
 You may learn more about a conflict by highlighting each item one-by-one (done by clicking on them, or scrolling through the list using your keyboard cursor keys) and examining the "Conflicting resource list:" at the bottom of the box.

 Sometimes it is possible that a resource problem is not showing up in the conflicting resource list or as a yellow exclamation point in the Device Manager.
 If you have any doubt about the configuration of your device (or just want to double-check), you can view all of the devices and their assigned resources by highlighting "Computer" at the top of the Device Manager list and clicking the Properties button.
 This will allow you to view a list of assigned IRQ numbers on the left, and the associated devices on the right.
 If a number does not show up in this list, it means that it is available for use.
 Look also for IRQs that are shared by more than one device.
-While the Delta 1010 may share an IRQ with some devices, not all devices are capable of sharing IRQs.
-An entry that reads "IRQ Holder for PCI Steering" along with an installed PCI device (such as the Delta 1010) is normal.
-If you see another device showing up on the same IRQ as the Delta 1010 (such as a video card, SCSI adapter, or USB Host Controller), then it is possible that this is the source of the conflict.
+While the Delta 1010LT may share an IRQ with some devices, not all devices are capable of sharing IRQs.
+An entry that reads "IRQ Holder for PCI Steering" along with an installed PCI device (such as the Delta 1010LT) is normal.
+If you see another device showing up on the same IRQ as the Delta 1010LT (such as a video card, SCSI adapter, USB Host Controller or hard disk controller), then it is possible that this is the source of the conflict.
 Typically, if you move one of the conflicting cards to another PCI slot, an IRQ conflict will disappear.

 Address conflicts are rare amongst PCI devices, but if there is no obvious IRQ conflict, why not check for I/O Address conflicts while in the Device Manager?

-You may view the list of assigned I/O addresses by selecting the "Input/output (I/O)" radio button below the "Interrupt Request (IRQ)" radio button at the top of the Device Manager page.
-I/O addresses are displayed as 16-bit hexadecimal numbers, therefore one might note that an address of 300h (the default address of the Winman 4X4/s, for instance), will read "0300" in this list.
+You may view the list of assigned I/O addresses by selecting the "Input/output (I/O)" radio button below the

+"Interrupt Request (IRQ)" radio button at the top of the Device Manager page.
+I/O addresses are displayed as 16-bit hexadecimal numbers, therefore one might note that an address of 300h will read "0300" in this list.